Chapters | Links |

 95 #73

-With Mr. Zang in Ghutan trying to secure our permits, I had free license to hand out Dalai Lama photographs in the village of Samdrup.
+With Mr. Zang in Ghutan trying to secure our permits, I have free license to hand out Dalai Lama photographs in the village of Samdrup.
 This man lost the sight in his left eye due to a leech bite.

 95 #74 & #75